(updated October 2019)

 it must not be blank.

-open the holder report, email the password to our office.
-Be certain the
+the holder report, email the password to our office.
+Be certain the name

-name of the company, the company tax ID, and the amount of money paid on
+of the company, the company tax ID, and the amount of money paid on the

-the report(s) is included in your email.
-Email this password to
+report(s) is included in your email.
+Email the password to

-delivery of securities that have no value, are worthless, or cannot be
+that have no value, are worthless, or cannot be delivered.
+[CGS Section

-delivered.
-[CGS Section 3-65a (f) . . .
-The Treasurer may decline to receive any
+3-65a (f) . . .
+The Treasurer may decline to receive any property the

-property the value of which is less than the cost of giving notice or
+value of which is less than the cost of giving notice or holding sale, or

-holding sale, or may postpone taking possession until a sufficient sum
+may postpone taking possession until a sufficient sum accumulates.]

 - Military and Service Medals: In conjunction with the Department of